Paramus Divorce Lawyer Will Safeguard Your Rights

 Get Strong Legal Support from Our Paramus Divorce Lawyer

 Whether your divorce is contested or uncontested, a Paramus divorce lawyer from Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, will make sure your rights are protected, as well as ensuring that you understand what is expected of you during divorce proceedings each step of the way.
 We can counsel you in your uncontested divorce to assure that you have addressed every important issue and counsel you on the impact to you on each individual provision contained any agreement you and your spouse may have agreed to in theory or conceptually.
 We are also not afraid to fight smartly and aggressively for you if your divorce is contested.
-Call us today at (201) 880-9770 to schedule a consultation so we can learn about your situation and you can learn how we can help you.
+Call us today at (201) 880-9770 to schedule a case evaluation so we can learn about your situation and you can learn how we can help you.

 Paramus Divorce Lawyer Explains the Filing Process